Autodidac/Cpp20_Ultimate_Project_Template/README.md

 2. **Add CMake presets**: Edit `CMakePresets.json` to encode the new build matrix for IDEs that support presets.
 3. **Update automation scripts**: Mirror the new compiler identifier in `build.sh`, `install.sh`, and `run.sh` so the end-to-end flow is consistent.
 4. **Document the workflow**: Add a subsection to the appropriate platform guide (`docs/*.md`) describing unique requirements or environment variables.

+## Contribution guidelines
+- **Roadmap**: When proposing or completing notable work, update [docs/roadmap.md](docs/roadmap.md) to reflect new priorities or delivered items.
+- **API overview**: Document new libraries, utilities, or extension points in [docs/api-overview.md](docs/api-overview.md) with usage notes.
+- **Changelog**: Record user-visible changes under the `[Unreleased]` section of [docs/CHANGELOG.md](docs/CHANGELOG.md) and promote entries during releases.
+- **Cross-links**: Ensure new documentation is linked from the README or relevant guides so contributors can discover it easily.

 ## Licensing
 This template ships with the default license for demonstration purposes.
 Replace it with your organization’s preferred license before distributing derived work.